TL;DR: App Prototyping with Absolute Beginners

 The purpose of organizing these app prototyping workshops is to improve communication between various departments and product management in my client’s organization.

 Up to now, product management is mostly considered to be the guys that turn requirement documents into deliverables.
-Product makes buttons, links and landing pages, but is far from being perceived as the „problem solver and domain expert“ to go to within the organization.
+The Product team makes buttons, links and landing pages, but is far from being perceived as the „problem solver and domain expert“ to go to within the organization.

-This proves to be a major obstacle as the product management is often involved too late in the process of creating value for customers.
+This proves to be a major obstacle as product management is often involved too late in the process of creating value for customers.
 To change that practice we started running these kinds of cross-departmental workshops.
-All participants in the app building workshops are hence complete newbies to designing a (digital) product.
+All participants in the app-building workshops are hence complete newbies to designing a (digital) product.

 The Objective Of The App Prototyping Workshop